arai-a/jsm-to-esm/README.md

 For each `ChromeUtils.import` or related APIs, convert it to ESM-variant if the imported module is already ESM-ified.

+This script checks if the file is ESM-ified, and the map between the URI and the path is defined in `is-esmified.js`.

 `ChromeUtils.import` at the top-level is converted to static import declaration.

 ```